-Best Luxury Hotel in La Maddalena – Hotel Villa Del Parco
+Best Luxury Hotel – Hotel Villa Del Parco

-If you’re looking for a rustic and authentic stay in La Maddalena, look no further than Hotel Villa Del Parco.
-Situated around 400 meters from Punta Tegge beach, and with eateries nearby, this place isn’t about ultra-modern chic – more like laid-back Mediterranean ambience.
+If you’re looking for a rustic and authentic stay, this hotel situated around 400 meters from Punta Tegge beach, and with eateries nearby, is your best option.
+It isn’t about ultra-modern chic – more like laid-back Mediterranean ambience.
 Rooms are bright and sparklingly clean, with each boasting a terrace and kitchenette.
 There’s also a delicious breakfast served each morning.

-Best Budget-Friendly Hotel in La Maddalena – Guest House Tra Rocce E Mare
+Best Budget-Friendly Hotel – Guest House Tra Rocce E Mare

-Best Airbnb in La Maddalena – B&B Maddalena Island Room Marsala
+Best Airbnb – B&B Maddalena Island Room Marsala

 Providing a boutique-style home away from home, this private room is set in a bed and breakfast and is beautifully decked out for all you style-lovers out there.
 Think white-washed walls, rustic wooden furnishings, and eclectic decorations – all with a private room.
 The location right in the town centre, close to its main streets, means you’ll have everything you could desire at your fingertips.